tengyifei/gwtphp/README.md

 Demo: http://goo.gl/2vMteQ

 Huge credits go to Rafal M.Malinowski, the author of the original GWTPHP library for GWT 1.5.
 His project site: https://code.google.com/p/gwtphp/
-The project is dead for many years now, but I thought it was a nice idea and hope to resuscitate it by bringing it to GitHub and incorporating the latest features.
+The project was dead for many years now, but I thought it was a nice idea and hope to resuscitate it by bringing it to GitHub and incorporating the latest features.

 ## Composer ##
 GWTPHP supports [loading from Composer](https://packagist.org/packages/gwtphp/gwtphp) now (which is highly recommended).
 Please add the following `require` section to your composer.json.
-You may change the version to whatever newer version you find on the packagist site.
+You may change the version to whatever newer released version you find on the Packagist site, or dev-master for bleedin-edge testing.
 ```
 "require": {
-    "gwtphp/gwtphp": "1.0.1"
+    "gwtphp/gwtphp": "1.0.2"
 }
 ```
 After which the relevant library files can be loaded via `require_once "vendor/autoload.php";`.
 The stock RPC gateways are already configured to work with Composer.